Miley Cyrus Faces Nude Photo Scandal Ahead Of Liam Hemsworth Wedding, ‘The Voice’ Season 13 Return

 “If you get your t**s out, and they are all looking, then you can use that space to say something and get them to listen,” Miley Cyrus told Elle UK during an interview in 2015.

-Miley Cyrus and her fiancé have not yet announced when and where they will wed but after the couple rekindled their romance one year ago, rumors began swirling in regard to the issue.
+Miley Cyrus and her fiance have not yet announced when and where they will wed but after the couple rekindled their romance one year ago, rumors began swirling in regard to the issue.
 As fans of the singer may recall, Miley Cyrus and Liam Hemsworth dated exclusively from 2010 until 2013 and reunited in early 2016.

 Although Miley Cyrus’ engagement ring was seen back on just a short time after she and Liam Hemsworth reunited, the couple has done their best to keep their relationship private and are rarely seen attending high-profile events together.
 Instead, they prefer to stay low-key in Malibu, California, where they both own homes.